WhistlingZephyr/zeps-filters/README.md

 ## Tips

-- You can block sending typing events to Discord by putting `||discord.com/api/*/typing` in your filter lists.
+- You can block sending typing events to Discord by putting `||discord.com/api/*/typing` in your filters.
 -
     You can remove blocked messages entirely by putting the following in your filters: